koushik2k3/Neural-Networks/README.md

 1. **Upload Image for Classification:**

    Visit the root URL to access the image upload form.
-Upload an image, and it will be classified using the custom neural network.
+Upload an image from the fashion_mnist folder, and it will be classified using the custom neural network.
 The classification result will be displayed.

 2. **Draw a Number:**